Drug information provided by: IBM Micromedex

 Check with your doctor right away if you have any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, headache, dizziness, or weakness, pain, swelling, or discomfort in a joint, pinpoint red spots on your skin, unusual nosebleeds, or unusual vaginal bleeding that is heavier than normal.
 These may be signs of bleeding problems.

 Do not suddenly stop using this medicine without asking first your doctor.
-Doing so may increase risk of stroke.
+Doing so may increase risk of blood clots and stroke.

 This medicine may increase your risk of developing spinal or epidural blood clot.
 This usually occurs if you have an epidural catheter placed in your back to give you certain medicine, are taking NSAIDs or medicine to prevent blood clotting, or have a history of spinal problems or have had surgery on your spine.
 Check with your doctor if you have midline back pain, loss of bladder or bowel control, or numbness, tingling, or weakness of your legs or feet while you are using this medicine.